acasaccia/mgd-cpp-watercalc/Readme.txt

   its capacity can further increase).

-I implemented the whole algorithm without recursion to avoid being limited by stack size for huge amounts of node.
+I implemented the whole algorithm without recursion to avoid being limited by the stack size for huge amounts of node.

 Container capacities:
 0 0 0 0 0 0 0